-Prosecutors and Victim Witness Advocates in our office are committed to working with you to hold batterers accountable for their violent behavior.
+Prosecutors and Victim Witness Advocates in our office are committed to working with you to hold those who abuse, accountable for their violent behavior.

-- Keep the battered women’s service agency number handy for emergency shelter and for support groups.
+Keep the women’s resource service agency number handy for emergency shelter and for support groups.
 You do not have to leave the abuser or have a 209A order to attend the support groups.
 Information and support in making decisions are important.

 Get medical attention as you may be injured much more seriously than you realize.

 Go to a hospital emergency room or your private doctor as soon as possible for treatment.
 Ask for a copy of the treatment record.

 Have pictures taken of your injuries and bruises at the hospital, police department, shelter or District Attorney’s Office.